fwanjohi/voltus-interview-server/README.md

     - connectUrl : **"mongodb+srv://admin:fxiAdmin8522@fxicluster.uh3gu.mongodb.net/";**
     - database name : **voltus**
 	- Can be switched for any DBEngine
+- To test for Error conditions : change the connectionUrl to something completely invalid
+	- connectUrl : **"mongodb+srv://adminFake:fxiAdmin8522Fake@fxicluster.uh3gu.mongodb.net/";**
+	- In this scenario, all calls will return **500 : "An Error has occured.
+Please contact your system administrator"**

 ### Collections
 #### Programs